Payment disputes and the Construction Contracts Act

 The adjudicator's determination

-When the adjudicator has received the response, or if after 14 days no response has been received, the adjudicator has another 14 days to consider the matter and make a determination.
+When the adjudicator has received the response, or if after 10 business days no response has been received, the adjudicator has another 10 business days to consider the matter and make a determination.
 The adjudicator has wide powers under the Act to decide how to assess the claim, whether to seek more information, to invite the parties to meet in a conference or to inspect or test the work.

 The adjudicator must act informally and keep the cost of the adjudication in proportion to the value of the claim.
 The adjudicator's determination sets out how much, if any, money should be paid in respect of the claim and the date the money must be paid.
 Where no money is payable under the dispute the determination may still deal with payment of the adjudicator's fees.
 If the money is not paid after the determination the person owed the money may apply to the relevant court to have the debt recovered as a judgement of the court.